-As a command-line utility, the Force.com migration tool can be intimidating to some members of the team.
-If you’re not comfortable using the command line you may not like using the Ant tool.
-Furthermore, many admins and other Salesforce stakeholders will not be able to deploy using the Force.com migration tool.
+The command-line nature of the Force.com migration tool can be intimidating for some team members, especially those who are not comfortable using the command line or the Ant tool.
+Additionally, admins and other Salesforce stakeholders may not have the necessary expertise to deploy using this tool.

 Blue Canvas is designed to do a lot of the work that the Force.com migration tool does, but in a much simpler and more cost effective way.

-First, Blue Canvas makes deployments based on Git.
+First, Blue Canvas offers Salesforce Deployment Tools based on Git.
 This means that your source control and CI system are intimately connected.
 This means there is no danger of having one developer or admin overwrite the work of another.
 Blue Canvas can also do differential deploys which are faster than typical Ant deployments because they only involve the files and lines of code that have changed.
 Blue Canvas is also designed to take the changes coming from Salesforce DX and make them simple and accessible to you with no changes to your workflow.

 Most importantly, there are no maintenance or setup headaches with Blue Canvas.
 You can set up CI and source control in a matter of four clicks and 1 minute.
 No one needs to make major adjustments to their daily workflow and yet you get the benefit of continuous integration.